Worldwide debt more than triple economic output as central bank shift looms

 While U.S. interest rates have already been raised four times, the prospect of more alongside Europe’s shift toward tighter monetary policy, have pushed two-year U.S. borrowing costs to a nine-year highs.

-The IIF said the rise in indebtedness was largely down to a $3 trillion rise in debt levels across the developing world, which now have debt totaling $59 trillion.
+The IIF said the rise in indebtedness was largely down to a $3 trillion rise in debt levels across the developing world, which now have debt totalling $59 trillion.
+(Reporting by Marc Jones; Editing by Hugh Lawson)

-China accounted for $2 trillion of this rise, with its debt now at around $35 trillion.
-More broadly, corporate debt and household debt rose $2.6 trillion and $2 trillion respectively globally.

-“As Federal Reserve tightening continues, (debt) rollover risk is high,” the IIF said.